Guyn/style/packages/forms/README.md

 ## Input Text

-Styling input fields can be a pain, but Henri's makes it a little easier without losing all control.
+Styling input fields can be a pain, but Guyn makes it a little easier without losing all control.
 The only thing necessary is just to keep up with a simple buildup.

 <div class="html-example">
 <form>